CloudHealth/cht_api_guide/metrics_api.md

 - Metrics must be at an hourly resolution
 - An active AWS instance associated with the metrics must already be present and active in the CloudHealth platform and not be Chef-managed
 - Metric retrieval is for individual assets only, that is, for AWS EC2 Instances or file systems of AWS EC2 Instances
 - The payload can contain a max of 1000 data points.
-If there are more, the entire request is rejected.
+If there are more, the entire request is rejected with a 422 response.

 When posting to file systems, the associated instance must be present and active as noted above.
 However, if a file system object does not currently exist, a new one is automatically created and linked to the instance.